Batteries

 It's still one battery

-280Ah batteries come as a single unit - you're not wiring multiple batteries together.
-Installation is the same as a 200Ah battery.
+280Ah batteries come as a single unit — installation is the same as a 200Ah battery.
 Same physical mounting, same wiring complexity.
 Only ~20 lbs heavier (~70 lbs vs ~50 lbs).

 Can you go bigger?